xsolla/pay-station-sdk/README.md

     c.
 Xsolla emails you the domain association file and provides instructions on where to upload it.

+> Note: To ensure that automatic verification of the domain association file completes successfully, check that it is accessible via network requests.

 3. Update the SDK initialization script as shown below:

 ```typescript